 However, Trello struggles with more complex tasks.
 The more complicated our test project became, the harder it was to get Trello to do what we wanted, which was very different from our experience with ClickUp.

-ClickUp is reasonably user-friendly, no matter how complex the task gets, but dropped marks due to the long loading times some members of our testing group experienced.
+ClickUp is reasonably user-friendly, no matter how complex the task gets, but it dropped marks due to the long loading times some members of our testing group experienced.
 It’s not like it’s difficult to use, but compared to a provider like monday.com, the raft of features can feel a little intimidating.

 “You don’t always know where to click,” explains Matie Bouhali, one of Tech.co’s software editors.
 “I would’ve loved some prompts or anything that could help me because you basically land on the interface and it’s not super clear.
 It’s very confusing.”

-Best for Integration: ClickUp
+Best for Integrations: ClickUp

 ClickUp offers a vast library of third-party integrations.
 Source: Tech.co testing